 We maintain the privacy of your medical information and notify affected individuals following a breach of unsecured medical information, in each case to the extent required by state and federal law.
 We provide you this Notice explaining our legal duties and privacy practices with respect to medical information about you.

 The following categories describe the different ways that we typically use and disclose medical information, the purposes for such uses and disclosures, and the reasons for such uses and disclosures.
-As noted below, we may contact you via different methods that you may approve, such as via text message, email, or thorough your Hims account.
-In most instances, your initial communication with the applicable Medical Group will be through an interaction with the Medical Group through the Hims website or app.
+As noted below, we may contact you via different methods that you may approve, such as via text message, email, or through your Hims & Hers account.
+In most instances, your initial communication with the applicable Medical Group will be through an interaction with the Medical Group through the Hims & Hers website or app.

 Specifically speaking, the applicable Medical Group may communicate with you in the following specific ways and for the following specific purposes: